Is your baby breech?

 - Here is a beautiful story of a laboring woman on her hands and knees with her baby mirroring her position as she is halfway born.

-- Here is a video of another mother in a hands and knees position.
+- Here is my video of another mother in a hands and knees position.
 The complete birth and 30 seconds of the postpartum is intact, so you can see the birth in real time.
-This birth is entirely hands off, except for the long delay in wiping the baby’s head clean so mama could kiss her.
+This birth is entirely hands off, except for the long delay in wiping the baby’s head so mama could kiss her without poo on her head.

 - Here is a mother’s story of her surprise breech and how the midwife’s mentor knew to keep hands off!
 When there is a surprise breech, it’s best to keep your hands off the baby completely.
 A surprise breech is often progressing well — and that’s because the midwife or doctor either didn’t check the position in labor or they arrived at the birth as the baby was coming.